 Baseline assessments will include medical, disease, transfusion and medication histories.
-Transfusions received during the study (every ~3-5 wks) will be recorded and include Hb values before and ≥15 min after transfusion, transfusion dates, number of RBC units, volume of packed RBCs and hematocrit of the transfused unit (if available).
-If a patient has an increase ≥1.0 g/dL in pre-transfusion Hb vs baseline, the investigator may delay transfusion 1 wk or reduce the number of RBC units transfused.
+Transfusions received during the study (every ~3-5 wks) will be recorded and include Hb values before and \geq 15 min after transfusion, transfusion dates, number of RBC units, volume of packed RBCs and hematocrit of the transfused unit (if available).
+If a patient has an increase \geq 1.0 g/dL in pre-transfusion 1 wk or reduce the investigator may delay transfused.
 RBC-exchange transfusions may also be performed in patients with SCD.

 The primary endpoints are outlined in Figure 2.
-Secondary and exploratory endpoints include the proportion of patients with a reduction in transfusions ≥33% and ≥50%, respectively, over 12 wks; reduction in transfusions over 12, 24 and 48 wks (Cohorts A/B); and Hb response at Wks 24 and 48 and change from baseline in Hb over 12, 24 and 48 wks (Cohort C).
+Secondary and exploratory endpoints include the proportion of patients with a reduction in transfusions \geq 33% and \geq 50%, respectively, over 12 wks; reduction in transfusions over 12, 24 and 48 wks (Cohorts A/B); and Hb response at Wks 24 and 48 and change from baseline in Hb over 12, 24 and 48 wks (Cohort C).
 Additional endpoints will be assessed in all cohorts: change from baseline in quality of life (using SF-36 and PROMIS); change from baseline in serum ferritin levels at 12, 24 and 48 wks; liver iron at 48 wks; 2,3-DPG and ATP; pharmacokinetics; and safety.
-Primary endpoints will be analyzed using a 1-sided test at α=0.025.
+Primary endpoints will be analyzed using a 1-sided test at α =0.025.
 Results: Results are not yet available for this trial in progress.
-Planned enrollment includes ≤20 patients (aged 12-65 y) in each of the 3 cohorts (Figure 2).
+Planned enrollment includes \leq 20 patients (aged 12-65 y) in each of the 3 cohorts (Figure 2).